 New Orleans has a lot more breweries now than it did a year ago.
-To help visitors and locals get to several safely at one time, three beer-focused bus tours have popped up in recent months.
+To help visitors (and locals) get to several safely at one time, three beer-focused bus tours have popped up in recent months.
 They’re all high quality and priced about the same, but each company has its own specialty.
 Check their websites and reviews to find the best fit for you.

 Best for Beer Nerds Who Like Shiny Equipment

-When Urban South Brewery opened in March 2016, Premium Tours and Transportation founders Patrick Healy and Peter Van Dusen decided the time was right for a proper brewery bus tour in the Uptown area.
+When Urban South Brewery opened in March 2016, Premium Tours and Transportation founders Patrick Healey and Peter Van Dusen decided the time was right for a proper brewery bus tour in the Uptown area.

 Their New Orleans Brewery Tour takes place every day at 4 pm, and always hits Courtyard Brewing, Urban South and NOLA Brewing.
-The tour includes two beers at each stop and an up-close look at the breweries’ inner workings, the only one of the three companies to do so.
+The tour includes two beers at each stop and an up-close look at the breweries’ inner workings—the only one of the three companies to do so.

-Healy says friendships are often facilitated between tour attendees.
+Healey says friendships are often facilitated between tour attendees.